TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Adding the corresponding fields to fill for each button in the admin panel /Highest/
     - Fixing UI drop shadows on the admin panel /High/
     - Add a "target" list in CreatePost fragment (just all or unis or admins)
-    - Improving the add Student and Uni Layout
     - Loading animation when uploading signing in + stopping buttons
     - Add a popup For No Internet Connection Error